HomePolitics and Current AffairsYogi intervenes to avoid probable faceoff between IAS and IPS lobby

 NEWS OF THE DAY THEBUCKSTOPPER

-Recently, Uttar Pradesh secretary Durga Shankar Mishra had rolled out a new guideline regarding review of development and law and order in Uttar Pradesh.
+Recently, chief secretary Durga Shankar Mishra had rolled out a new guideline regarding review of development and law and order in Uttar Pradesh.

 As per the guidelines, district magistrates (DMs) were to review the law and order in 68 of the total 75 districts with no active participation or value input from IPS officers controlling law and order in the district.